petrveprek/obircs/README.md

 Conditional code execution (`EXEQUI`) does not have its own configuration settings.
 Rather, it follows configuration of log messages (`SCRIBO`).
 Conditional code execution can be enabled or disabled based on category, verbosity... together with log messages for the same category, verbosity etc.

+#### Note on Conditional Logging Statements

+Conditional logging statements (`IF_SCRIBO`) do not have their own configuration settings.
+Rather, they follow configuration of unconditional logging statements (`SCRIBO`).
+Conditional logging statements can be enabled or disabled based on category, verbosity... together with log messages for the same category, verbosity etc.

 ---
 # Copyright and License